 “Ideals are peaceful.
 History is violent.”

-David Ayer’s last two films were at the extreme pole- Sabotage being a totally forgetfully bore action thriller while End of Watch being one of the best crime dramas.
-Heavily stylized & dramatized Fury falls just somewhere in middle of it.
-Fury depicts the horror of war quite well with the dash of some great action scenes & undercurrent of jingoism.
-The opening scene of Wardaddy(played by Brad Pitt) killing a German cavalry officer with a knife, then cutting his eye sets the tone of the film and later descends into the war film that clearly reminiscence of the war movies of the 1940s and ’50s.
+From a critical viewpoint, David Ayer’s last two films were antithetical to each other.
+End of Watch (2012) has come across as one of the best crime dramas in recent times, whereas Sabotage (2014) was a forgetfully bore action thriller.
+Heavily stylized & dramatized Fury (2014) falls just somewhere in middle of it.
+Fury depicts the horror of war quite well by taking us into the gritty war zone and by lambasting at the atmosphere of jingoism.
+The opening scene of Don ‘Wardaddy’ Collier (played by Brad Pitt) killing a German cavalry officer with a knife, then cutting his eye sets the tone of the film.
+Subsequently, Fury descends into the traditionalist war narrative which clearly reminds us of the WWII movies of the 1940s and ’50s.

-David Ayer does not take much of the effort in fleshing out the characters that can be long remembered , rather he focuses more on the dynamics of relationship between each individuals ,which makes Fury quite engaging for its entire running length.
-We have Wardaddy leading M4 Sherman “Easy Eight” tank named Fury along with the gunner Boyd (Shia LaBeouf), a thoughtful sort who knows his Bible; loader Grady (Jon Bernthal), a ogling swagger badly in need of some dental work; and driver Trini (Michael Pena ).
+In Fury, David Ayer does not take much effort in fleshing out the characters so that it can be deeply memorable.
+He rather focuses more on the dynamics of relationship between each individuals.
+Of course, this makes Fury quite engaging for its entire running length.
+We have Wardaddy leading M4 Sherman “Easy Eight” tank named Fury along with the gunner Boyd (Shia LaBeouf), a thoughtful lad who knows his Bible.
+There’s also loader Grady (Jon Bernthal), a swaggering macho guy in need of some dental work.
+And finally there’s the driver Trini (Michael Pena ).

-In the film’s best scene that will linger on one’s mind for a long time, Don and Norman, having secured a German town, decamp in an apartment occupied by a Irma (Anamaria Marinca) and her teenage daughter Emma (Alicia von Rittberg).
-Irma makes lunch for Wardaddy, who sends Norman off to the bedroom with Emma which implies that they had sex.
-Then the other tank troopers barge in, and it creates undercurrent of menace and unrest that seemed to end up in feud.
-The levels of fear and tension and desire in this scene are palpable.
+In one of Fury’s best scene that will linger on one’s mind for a long time, Don and Norman, having secured a German town, relax in an apartment occupied by Irma (Anamaria Marinca), a middle-aged German woman.
+She lives with her younger cousin, Emma (Alicia von Rittberg).
+Irma makes lunch for Wardaddy, who sends Norman off to the bedroom with Emma.
+The implication of sex is apparent.
+Then the other tank troopers barge in.
+This creates an undercurrent of menace and unrest that seemed to end up in feud.
+The levels of fear and tension and despair in this scene are palpable.

-Brad Pitt as a dauntless soldier carries the film with his hoarse charisma and killer courage.
-Film could have stumble under the burden of its cliches, but magnificent tank battle sequences, Pitt’s brilliant performances,German town scene and the last battle makes this uneven film worth a watch.
+Brad Pitt as the fearless soldier carries the film with his hoarse charisma and rugged looks.
+Fury could have stumbled under the burden of its cliches or conventions.
+But the magnificent tank battle sequences, Pitt’s brilliant performance, the German town scene and the last thunderous battle sequence makes this uneven film worth a watch.